-Each time the Policy is modified, a new version is published on the website of BNPP AM entities covered by the Policy and is therefore considered as applicable.
+Each time the Policy is modified, a new version is published on the website of BNPP AM and is therefore considered as applicable.

 Regarding discretionary portfolio management services provided to institutional clients, this Policy deems to be an integrant part of the contractual framework with BNPP AM.
 Therefore, BNPP AM should get client's consent on the possibility to execute orders outside of a trading venue.
 Any specific instruction linked to the execution of the transactions that would diverge from or complement this Policy should be recorded.